apache/camel-website/content/docs/_index.md

 title: Apache Camel Documentation
 ---

+This page provides an overview of all kinds of documentations available for Apache Camel.
+Everything related to setting up, contributing, upgrading, migrating and understanding the Apache Camel architecture can be found under [User Manual](/docs/#user-manual).
+For documentations related to specific projects, look under the [Sub-Projects](/docs/#camel-sub-projects-documentation) section.
+To find component specific documentation, references are listed under [Components](/docs/#components).
+To contribute to the documentation, you can click on the "Edit this Page" link present at the bottom of each page.

 ## User Manual

 The [User Manual](/manual/latest) is a comprehensive guide meant to help you with the key concepts of Apache Camel and software integration, from how to [begin contributing](/manual/latest/contributing.html) to Apache Camel, to [architecture](/manual/latest/architecture.html) or [integration patterns](/components/latest/eips/enterprise-integration-patterns.html).